Optical tweezers: Setups

-The most basic optical tweezer setup will likely include the following components: a laser (usually Nd:YAG), a beam expander, some optics used to steer the beam location in the sample plane, a microscope objective and condenser to create the trap in the sample plane, a position detector (e.g. quadrant photodiode) to measure beam displacements and a microscope illumination source coupled to a CCD camera.
+The most basic optical tweezer setup will likely include the following components: a laser (usually Nd:YAG), a beam expander, some optics used to steer the beam location in the sample plane, a microscope objective and condenser to create the trap in the sample plane, a position detector (e.g. quadrant photodiode) to measure beam displacements and a microscope illumination source coupled to a CCD camera (typically via an optical mount.

 An Nd:YAG laser (1064 nm wavelength) is a common choice of laser for working with biological specimens.
 This is because such specimens (being mostly water) have a low absorption coefficient at this wavelength.
 A low absorption is advisable so as to minimise damage to the biological material, sometimes referred to as opticution.
 Perhaps the most important consideration in optical tweezer design is the choice of the objective.
 A stable trap requires that the gradient force, which is dependent upon the numerical aperture (NA) of the objective, be greater than the scattering force.
 Suitable objectives typically have an NA between 1.2 and 1.4.

 While alternatives are available, perhaps the simplest method for position detection involves imaging the trapping laser exiting the sample chamber onto a quadrant photodiode.
 Lateral deflections of the beam are measured similarly to how it is done using atomic force microscopy (AFM).

 Expanding the beam emitted from the laser to fill the aperture of the objective will result in a tighter, diffraction-limited spot.
 While lateral translation of the trap relative to the sample can be accomplished by translation of the microscope slide, most tweezer setups have additional optics designed to translate the beam to give an extra degree of translational freedom.
 This can be done by translating the first of the two lenses labelled as "Beam Steering" in the figure.
 For example, translation of that lens in the lateral plane will result in a laterally deflected beam from what is drawn in the figure.
 If the distance between the beam steering lenses and the objective is chosen properly, this will correspond to a similar deflection before entering the objective and a resulting lateral translation in the sample plane.
 The position of the beam waist, that is the focus of the optical trap, can be adjusted by an axial displacement of the initial lens.
-Such an axial displacement causes the beam to diverge or converge slightly, the end result of which is an axially displaced position of the beam waist in the sample chamber.
+Such an axial displacement causes the beam to diverge or converge slightly, the result of which is an axially displaced position of the beam waist in the sample chamber.

 Visualization of the sample plane is usually accomplished through illumination via a separate light source coupled into the optical path in the opposite direction using dichroic mirrors.
 This light is incident on a CCD camera and can be viewed on an external monitor or used for tracking the trapped particle position via video tracking.